-It's helpful to know that, ethically speaking, making a compromise is different from being compromised.
+It's helpful to know that, ethically speaking, making a compromise is different from being ethically compromised.
 The former does not necessarily indicate that anything unethical is going on.
-In fact, we often find ourselves making compromises in order to protect the rights or interests of others.
-In contrast, being compromised applies when someone is forced to act against their basic values or in a way that threatens their character or that of the organization they serve.
+And we might even make compromises for ethical purposes, perhaps to protect someone's rights or interests.
+In contrast, we can be ethically compromised when forced to act against our basic values or in a way that threatens our character or that of the organization we serve.

 This can be profoundly distressing both in the immediate situation and over the long term.
 It can be experienced as betrayal.
-A compromise of character is something to be avoided if at all possible.
+Causing someone to be ethically compromised should be avoided if at all possible.